SJTU-Lucy/SRT-RandomGraphGenerator/README.md

-In RandomTrackGenerator.cpp line 134
+Updated on 3.14
+argv[1] : path for inner path

-Change the path to your target path
+argv[2] : path for outer path
+Considering the vehicle go clockwise

-Run it and a .txt file would occur, each line indicates a point, with two value x and y
+Run it and .txt file would occur, each line indicates a point, with two value x and y